TobiasWooldridge/UniBuddyAPI/README.md

 The API is designed to be RESTful, and enables simple access to the data scraped from the Flinders website by this application.

-The supported formats of the API include JSON and XML.
+The supported formats of the API include JSON, JSONP (using ?callback=foo query parameter) and XML.

 ## Signage (TODO)